karmasakshi/jet/.github/ISSUE_TEMPLATE/question.md

 ## Description

-Provide a clear and concise question.
+Provide a clear and concise description of the request.

-## Steps to Reproduce
+## Steps to reproduce

 1. Go to '...'
 2. Click on '...'